 The Tatra Mountains, also known as the Tatras, is a mountain range located in southern Poland and northeastern Slovakia.
 They are the highest mountain range in the Carpathian Mountains and the highest in Poland.

 The Tatras are known for their unique alpine landscapes, including glacial lakes and valleys, as well as for their rich flora and fauna.
-They are a popular summer destination in Poland for hiking, skiing, and mountaineering.
+Top Poland outdoor activities in this summer destination include hiking, skiing, and mountaineering.
 The Tatra National Park, which covers parts of both Poland and Slovakia is a UNESCO Biosphere Reserve.

-There are several popular tourist towns located in the Tatra Mountains when you visit Poland during summer, each offering a unique experience.
+There are several popular vacation spots in Poland located in the Tatra Mountains when you visit Poland during summer, each offering a unique experience.
 Some of the most well-known towns include:

 - Karkonosze: A popular destination for both winter and summer activities, Karkonosze is home to several ski resorts as well as hiking trails.
 A visit in early spring sees fewer tourists before it heads towards grey winter conditions and the ski season